nick-kann/Xatu-AI/README.md

   Process the raw data into a workable dataset suitable for model training

 - [ ] **Create/Train Model** 🔧
-  Find the best ML algorithm, hyperparameters, and feature transformations to create/train the model
+  Find the best ML algorithm, hyperparameters, and feature transformations to create/train the model.
+  - Current best-performing model: **CatBoost** with **46.7% accuracy**.

 - [ ] **HuggingFace Deployment** 🤗
   Deploy the model to HuggingFace